 Healthier Together Initiative

-Why?
-When it comes to a child’s overall health, medical care accounts for only about 20% of the factors that have an impact.
-That means that up to 80% of a child's health is linked to behaviors (like exercise, diet and smoking), socioeconomic factors (income and education) and environmental factors (housing and community safety).
-Collectively, these nonmedical factors are called the social determinants of health.
+Up to 80% of a child's health and well-being is linked to behaviors (like exercise, diet and smoking), socioeconomic factors (income and education) and environmental factors (housing and community safety).
+Collectively, these are called social determinants of health.

-Healthier Together, launched in 2019, is CHOP's initiative to tackle the social determinants of health as a path to improving the health of children.
-We know we can't do this work alone — Healthier Together will partner with community groups, nonprofits and government agencies to learn from each other and multiply the impact of the work.
+Healthier Together, launched in 2019, is CHOP's initiative to tackle social determinants of health as a path to improving the health of children.
+We know we can't do this work alone — Healthier Together partners with community groups, nonprofits and government agencies to learn from each other and multiply the impact of the work.

 Healthier Together's approach and investments are guided by five principles:

 - • West/Southwest Philadelphia focused — Concentrate efforts in three zip codes in West and Southwest Philadelphia (19104, 19139, 19143)